 The self-serve station by the entrance has built-in waste and mixed recycling bin chutes - not only super practical for a food and beverage space but having these designed into the station unit keeps the interior looking tidy.
 There's no after-thought with a plastic bin awkwardly shoved in a corner by the door!

-And for any hospitality or retail business the front counter is the beating heart of the space and is so important to get right for clients.
+For any hospitality business the front counter is the beating heart of the space and is so important to get right for clients.
 Having detailed drawings of the front counter and backbar for the bakery café allowed the client to see what equipment would fit and what the working setup would be like.
 And having detailed notes of the various finishes and construction, as well as plenty of dimensions, meant they could then get accurate trade quotes and know how much of the budget would be spent on this key element.

 I also spent a lot of time with the client developing the materials board, ensuring they were happy with all the proposed samples - seeing samples in person is something I always highly recommend before ordering anything, as colours, textures and scale of patterns etc can vary so much from the online images!